“The More difficult it is to take action in the market, the more likely it is to be successful.” – Dick Davis

-The return for the Hodges Small Cap Fund amounted to a loss of 4.00% in the first quarter of 2022 compared to a loss of 7.53% for the Russell 2000 Index.
-As of March 31, 2022, the Fund's one-year return amounted to gains of 1.12% compared to a loss of 5.79% for the Russell 2000 Index during the same period.
-Several of the Fund's energy and material names contributed to relative outperformance in the most recent quarter.
-Although small-caps underperformed large-cap stocks in the recent quarter, we view the current risk-reward for holding quality small-cap stocks as attractive.
-While small-cap stocks tend to experience greater volatility during market turmoil, we expect this segment to generate above-average relative risk-adjusted returns over the long term.
+The return for the Hodges Small Cap Fund amounted to a gain of 4.82% in the first quarter of 2023 compared to an increase of 2.74% for the Russell 2000 Index.
+The Small Cap Fund's one-year performance on March 31, 2023, amounted to a loss of 4.68% compared to a loss of 11.61% for the Russell 2000 Index during the same period.
+Although small-caps have been underperforming large-cap stocks this year, we view the current risk-reward for holding quality small-cap stocks as attractive.
+While small-cap stocks tend to experience greater volatility during a period of market turmoil, we expect this segment to generate above-average relative risk-adjusted returns over the long term.

-The Hodges Small Cap Fund remains well diversified across industrials, transportation, financial services, technology, and consumer-related names, which we expect to contribute to the Fund's long-term performance.
-The Fund recently took profits in several stocks that appeared overvalued relative to their underlying fundamentals and established several new positions with an attractive risk/reward profile.
-The total number of stocks held in the Fund was reduced from 51 to 47 during the recent quarter.
-The top ten holdings amounted to 39.56% of the Fund's holdings and included Commercial Metals Company (CMC), Texas Pacific Land Corporation (TPL), SM Energy Co (SM), Cleveland-Cliffs Inc. (CLF), Matador Resources Company (MTDR), Eagle Materials, Inc. (EXP), Silicon Motion Technology Corporation (SIMO), Boyd Gaming Corporation (BYD), Pacira BioSciences, Inc. (PCRX), and Vista Outdoor Inc. (VSTO).
+The Hodges Small Cap Fund remains well diversified across industrials, transportation, healthcare, technology, and consumer-related names, which we expect to contribute to the Fund's long-term performance.
+The Fund recently took profits in several stocks that appeared overvalued relative to their underlying fundamentals and established new positions with an attractive risk/reward profile.
+The Fund had a total of 51 positions at March 31, 2023.
+The top ten holdings amounted to 37.05% of the Fund's holdings and included Eagle Materials Inc (EXP), Matador Resources (MTDR), SM Energy Co (SM), Taylor Morrison Home Corp (TMHC), On Holding (ONON), Texas Pacific Land Corp (TPL), Cleveland-Cliffs Inc (CLF), Vista Outdoor (VSTO), Hilltop Holdings Inc (HTH), and Encore Wire Corp (WIRE).

 Hodges Fund (HDPMX)

-The Hodges Fund's first-quarter 2022 return amounted to a loss of 3.90% compared to a loss of 4.60% for the S&P 500 Index.
-Furthermore, the Fund's total return for the trailing twelve months ending March 31, 2022, amounted to 2.70%, compared to 15.65% for the S&P 500 Index.
-In the recent quarter, improved relative performance was attributed to individual stock selection among several consumer discretionary, energy, and material stocks.
-Furthermore, the Hodges Fund’s turnover has recently picked up to take advantage of volatile market conditions.
-We have upgraded many portfolio holdings into companies that we expect to generate above-average returns over the next twelve to eighteen months.
+The Hodges Fund's first quarter of 2023 return amounted to a gain of 7.60% compared to an increase of 7.50% for the S&P 500 Index.
+In the recent quarter, positive performance was attributed to a handful of consumer discretionary, healthcare, and technology stocks.
+The Hodges Fund’s turnover was again elevated in the recent quarter to take advantage of volatile market conditions.
+We have upgraded many portfolio holdings into stocks that we believe offer above-average returns relative to their downside risks over the next twelve to eighteen months.

-While we are encouraged with the Fund's performance over the past year, the Hodges Fund's portfolio managers remain laser-focused on investments where we have the highest conviction based on fundamentals and relative valuations.
-The number of positions held in the Fund at the end of the recent quarter increased to 43 from 38 positions at the beginning of the quarter.
-On March 31, 2022, the top ten holdings represented 41.39% of the Fund's holdings.
-They included Cleveland-Cliffs Inc. (CLF), Matador Resources Company (MTDR), Texas Pacific Land Corporation (TPL), Freeport-McMoRan Inc (FCX), Chesapeake Energy Corporation (CHK), Callaway Golf Company (ELY), Uber Technologies, Inc. (UBER), ON Semiconductor Corporation (ON), Commercial Metals Company (CMC), and Frontier Group Holdings Inc (ULCC).
+The Hodges Fund's portfolio managers remain laser-focused on investments where we have the highest conviction based on fundamentals and relative valuations.
+The number of positions held in the Fund at the end of the recent quarter increased from 40 to 43.
+On March 31, 2023, the top ten holdings represented 44.61% of the Fund's holdings.
+They included Matador Resources Co (MTDR), Uber Technologies (UBER), Texas Pacific Land Corp (TPL), On Holding (ONON), On Semiconductor (ON), Encore Wire Corp (WIRE), Cleveland-Cliffs Inc (CLF), Chesapeake Energy Corp (CHK), Cinemark Holdings (CNK), and Eagle Materials Inc (EXP).

 Hodges Small Intrinsic Value Fund (HDSVX)

-The Hodges Small Intrinsic Value Fund experienced a loss of 0.11% in the first quarter of 2022 compared to a loss of 2.40% for its benchmark, the Russell 2000 Value Index.
-The return for the last 12 months amounted to 12.56% compared to a 3.32% return for the Russell 2000 Value Index.
-The Fund's solid relative performance over the quarter was attributed to several of the Fund's energy and industrial stocks.
-The top ten holdings at year-end represented 37.76% of the Fund's holdings and included Cleveland-Cliffs Inc. (CLF), Stratus Properties Inc. (STRS), Oasis Petroleum Inc. (OAS), Commercial Metals Company (CMC), Horace Mann Educators Corporation (HMN), Vista Outdoor Inc. (VSTO), HighPeak Energy, Inc. (HPK), Comstock Resources Inc (CRK), and Builders FirstSource, Inc. (BLDR).
+The Hodges Small Intrinsic Value Fund experienced a gain of 4.22% in the first quarter of 2023 compared to a loss of 0.66% for its benchmark, the Russell 2000 Value Index.
+The one-year annualized return amounted to a loss of 5.92% compared to a loss of 12.96% return for the Russell 2000 Value Index.
+The Fund's solid relative performance over the past year was attributed to several of the Fund's material, consumer staples, and industrial stocks.
+The Fund increased its positions from 46 to 49 for the quarter ending March 31, 2023.
+The top 10 holdings excluding cash represented 32.11% of the Fund's holdings and included Eagle Materials Inc (EXP), Triumph Financial Inc (TFIN), Taylor Morrison Home Corp (TMHC), Builders FirstSource (BLDR), Brunswick Corp (BC), Chord Energy Corp (CHRD), Vista Outdoor Inc (VSTO), Cleveland-Cliffs Inc (CLF), Home Bancshares Inc (HOMB), and Treehouse Foods Inc (THS).

 Hodges Blue Chip Equity Income Fund (HDPBX)